Installation Guide

 ~/.zisk/bin

-directory:mkdir -p $HOME/.zisk/bin cp target/release/cargo-zisk target/release/ziskemu target/release/riscv2zisk target/release/libzisk_witness.so precompiles/keccakf/src/keccakf_script.json $HOME/.zisk/bin
+directory:mkdir -p $HOME/.zisk/bin LIB_EXT=$([[ "$(uname)" == "Darwin" ]] && echo "dylib" || echo "so") cp target/release/cargo-zisk target/release/ziskemu target/release/riscv2zisk target/release/libzisk_witness.$LIB_EXT target/release/libziskclib.a $HOME/.zisk/bin

 -

-Copy required files to support
+Copy required files for assembly rom setup:

-command:mkdir -p $HOME/.zisk/zisk/emulator-asm cp -r ./emulator-asm/src $HOME/.zisk/zisk/emulator-asm cp ./emulator-asm/Makefile $HOME/.zisk/zisk/emulator-asm cp -r ./lib-c $HOME/.zisk/zisk
+mkdir -p $HOME/.zisk/zisk/emulator-asm cp -r ./emulator-asm/src $HOME/.zisk/zisk/emulator-asm cp ./emulator-asm/Makefile $HOME/.zisk/zisk/emulator-asm cp -r ./lib-c $HOME/.zisk/zisk

 -